PATIENT SUPPORT PROGRAM

 Understand their treatment

 Nurse Case Managers can provide information about VYVGART and VYVGART Hytrulo and what to expect during treatment.
-They can also discuss options for intravenous infusions and help patients find infusion centers*
+They can also discuss options for infusions and help patients find infusion centers*

 circle hand checkmark icon